JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 shinyApp(ui, server)
 ```

-Once the application is launched the user can type the phrase `secret` to see the content of the application.
+Once the application is launched the user can type the phrase `secret` to see the content of the application (see Figure \@ref(fig:mousetrap)).

 <div class="figure" style="text-align: center">
 <img src="images/mousetrap.png" alt="Mousetrap example" width="100%" />